 What is psoriasis and psoriatic arthritis?

-I have psoriasis and / or psoriatic arthritis.
+I have psoriasis and /or psoriatic arthritis.
 Can it make it harder for me to get pregnant?

-We don’t know if fertility is affected by psoriasis or psoriatic arthritis.
+These conditions might affect fertility, although not all studies agree.
 One study did not find an increase in time to become pregnant among people with mild to moderate psoriasis.
-Another study has suggested that ovarian reserve (the number of eggs stored in the ovaries) might be affected by psoriasis.
-However, people with psoriasis in this study were still able to become pregnant.
-No study has been found looking specifically at psoriatic arthritis.
+However, another study of persons with moderate to severe psoriasis has suggested that ovarian reserve (the number of eggs stored in the ovaries) might be affected by psoriasis.
+The people with psoriasis in this study were still able to become pregnant.
+Effects on fertility might depend on whether symptoms are currently mild or severe, or if there are additional health conditions for the person who is pregnant.

-Does having psoriasis and / or psoriatic arthritis increase the chance for miscarriage?
+Does having psoriasis and/or psoriatic arthritis increase the chance for miscarriage?

-Does having psoriasis and / or psoriatic arthritis increase the chance of birth defects?
+Does having psoriasis and/or psoriatic arthritis increase the chance of birth defects?

-I am taking medication for psoriasis and / or psoriatic arthritis.
+I am taking medication for psoriasis and/or psoriatic arthritis.
 Can I take my medication during pregnancy?

 For information on specific therapies, see our medication fact sheets at https://mothertobaby.org/fact-sheets/ or contact MotherToBaby to speak with a specialist.
 It is important that you discuss treatment options with your healthcare providers when planning pregnancy, and as soon as you learn that you are pregnant.

-How will pregnancy affect my symptoms?
+How will pregnancy affect my psoriasis and/or PsA symptoms?

 Healthcare providers are not able to predict how a person’s symptoms might change, if at all, during pregnancy.
 People who are pregnant have reported symptoms that improved, stayed the same, or became worse during pregnancy.
 In general, it appears that more people report that their disease symptoms improve or stay the same rather than get worse during pregnancy.
 However, a flare up of symptoms after delivery is common.